-It is native to South America (known as Cherimoya), West Indies, and some parts of Asia.
+It is native to South America (known as Cherimoya), the West Indies, and some parts of Asia.
 Typically grows in tropical areas with high altitude in a small deciduous tree.

 Various names throughout India know custard apples.
 Sitaphal in Hindi and Gujarati, Seetha pazham in Tamil, Sita pazham in Malayalam, Seetha palam in Telugu, Sharifa in Punjabi, sitaphal in Marathi, atta phal in Bengali, etc.